Vortos/vortos/README.md

 php vortos setup --profile=minimal
 ```

 Interactive setup asks for a profile first, then shows a review step with `Continue`, `Customize`, or `Cancel`.

-Choose `Customize` when you want to switch to a specific runtime preset before files are written.
+Choose `Customize` when you want to choose each setup category before files are written:

+- runtime
+- write database
+- read database
+- cache
+- messaging

+Some categories have only one supported option today.
+They still appear in the custom flow so future package choices can fit into the same setup path without changing the command shape.

+Setup choices come from registered capabilities.
+Vortos modules can add options by registering a `SetupCapabilityInterface` service tagged with `vortos.setup_capability`.

+Capability keys use `category.option`, for example:

+- `write_db.mysql`
+- `read_db.postgres`
+- `cache.memcached`
+- `messaging.rabbitmq`

+The capability makes the option appear in setup.
+The module still provides the real services, config defaults, environment mapping, Docker files, migrations, and tests behind that option.

 ## Runtime Presets